chkao831/Autotuning/README.md

 CASENAME: humboldt-3-20km_vel_mu_wdg_tune_np12
 RANDOM SEARCH #ITERS (integer>=1):
 ```
-where the last line `RANDOM SEARCH #ITERS (integer>=1):` requires user input to enter the number of cases to be randomly generated and run.
+where the last line `RANDOM SEARCH #ITERS (integer>=1):` requires a user input that specifies the number of cases to be randomly generated and run.
 This could be any natural number.<br />

 Upon the end of run, the resulting table would be printed to command line (and stored to csv file).
 For example, say the user set \#ITERS to be 2, two cases would be randomly generated as follow,
 ```